 Each character journey can take anywhere from 10-20 minutes, depending on how much time you want to spend at each station.
 If you want to walk through each character journey, you can expect the experience to take 30-60 minutes.

 We have based content on the real-life experiences of people in our community.
 Information about opioid use, misuse or overdose may be upsetting for some people.
-There will be counsellors available as a walk-in service if you would like to speak with someone.
+There will be counsellors available availible if participants are impacted by the exhibit.